wormhole-foundation/wormhole-icco/WHITEPAPER.md

 - A `TokenSaleConductor`, which lives on one chain (It can exist on all chains, however it only needs to be invoked on one to initiate a sale).
   - It holds the tokens that are up for sale and maintains and collects the state around the sale.
 - `TokenSaleContributor` contracts live on all chains.
-  - Collects contributions, distributes tokens to contributors after the sale has ended and the token allocation has been bridged.
+  - Collects contributions, distributes tokens to `TokenSalecontributor` contracts after the sale has ended and the token allocation has been bridged.

 ## Detailed Design

-To create a sale, a user invokes the `createSale()` method on the sale conductor.
+To create a sale, a user invokes the `createSale()` method on the sale `TokenSaleConductor`.
 It takes the following set or arguments:

 - A `Raise` struct with the following arguments:
   - Boolean to determine if the sale is a fixed-price sale